bigsmoke/angel/README.md

 When a step up indicator—`|`—is doubled, both the step at the left _and_ the step at the right are made heavy and will leave an imprint.

-It doesn't matter to the superpath whether imprints of steps in the subpat were from left steps, right steps or steps up.
+It doesn't matter to the superpath whether imprints of steps in the subpath were from left steps, right steps or steps up.
 They end up in a single pile.

 ### Heavy paths